Tandon-A/MLEND_Udacity/Capstone_Project/Capstone_Report.md

 The dataset is further divided into parts/splits.
 The training split consists of a total of 28709 images, the public test data has 3589 images, and the private test data consists of 3589 images.
 The public test data is used as validation dataset.
 Each image in this dataset is a grayscale image of 48 X 48 pixels.

 The dataset, as hosted in the Kaggle competition, is a CSV file having a column for pixels.
-This column needs to be processed and converted to image representation before training.
+Another column, 'Usage' specifies whether an image is part of training set, PublicTest (validation set) or PrivateTest (test set).
+Images need to be extracted from the CSV file and stored in arrays denoting the train, validation and testing set separately.

 ### Exploratory Visualization